Bachelor of Biomedical Sciences

 Introductory Courses

-The introductory courses consolidate students’ knowledge of anatomy, human biology, human physiology, biochemistry, and pharmacology which are all necessary to understand the basis of human biology and processes that are essential to life.
-Students are required to complete the following introductory courses:
+The introductory courses consolidate students’ knowledge of anatomy, human biology, human physiology, biochemistry and pharmacology, which are all necessary to understand the basis of human biology and processes that are essential to life.

 • Introduction to Human Anatomy and Physiology